 Typically, a SCORM-compliant course or module will have multimedia content about a subject followed by some interactive activities like drag and drop activities or quizzes.
 But this isn’t the only way people learn.

-Learning happens through heaps of different online and offline activities, for example people learn through their interactions on social media, by building something in real life, by reading a book etc. In short, people learn things by experiencing the world and life in general.
+Learning happens through a range of different online and offline activities.
+For example, people can learn through their interactions on social media, by building something in real life, or by reading a book.
+In short, people learn things by experiencing the world and life in general.

 This is why Tin Can API is also sometimes called xAPI (because the x stands for ‘experience’).
-It enables the things a person experiences to be counted towards their learning and assessment.
+It enables a person's experiences to be counted towards their learning and assessment.

 "Tin Can API is an elearning standard that makes it possible to collect data about the wide range of experiences a person has (online and offline)."